 CDL Bus Driver Requirements

 Commercial driver’s licenses come in three Classes.
 Class A CDL allows operation of pretty much any commercial vehicle, with the proper endorsements.
 A Class B CDL covers smaller vehicles as well as large buses—including school buses.
-The Class C CDL allows driving of smaller commercial vehicles.
+The Class C CDL allows the driving smaller commercial vehicles.
 Most bus drivers will have a Class B or A CDL.

 You may also need to get a Medical Certificate to obtain your CDL.